Adam Driver: Personal life

-Driver married his long-time girlfriend Joanne Tucker in June 2013, whom he met while attending Juilliard.
+Driver met his longtime girlfriend Joanne Tucker at Juilliard, and they married in June 2013.
 Tucker is the granddaughter of Bermudian politician Henry Tucker.
 The couple have a son, born in 2016, whose birth they kept private from the press for two years.
-Tucker gave birth to a second child, a girl, in early 2023.
-They live in Brooklyn Heights with their children and dog.
+Tucker gave birth to their second child, a daughter, in April 2023.
+They lived in Brooklyn Heights with their children and dog as of 2016.
 Driver is the founder of Arts in the Armed Forces (AITAF), a nonprofit that performs theater for all branches of the military in the United States and abroad.